ismasgrove/ismasgrove.github.io/src/pages/posts/what-is-this.md

 this is still in early stages.

-TODO:
+### TODO

-- complete jamstack by integrating markdown for easier articles
+- ~~complete jamstack by integrating markdown for easier articles~~
-- improve container ui, use typography for better formatting
+- improve container ui, ~~use typography for better formatting~~
 - figure out how the page should look on mobile
-- for the love of god, start working on actual scenes instead of getting distracted by code architecture and ui design (i can't help it, react is so good!)
+- for the love of god, start working on actual scenes instead of getting distracted by code architecture and ui design
+- improve code quality by utilizing styled components and others for more minimal jsx
+- figure out how to structure background scenes for easy and smooth transitions
+- add a 404 page